shreyai347/shreyai347/README.md

 - 🔗 LinkedIn: [Shreya Nagarbawdi](https://www.linkedin.com/in/shreya-nagarbawdi-a7749a24a/)

 ## ⚡ Fun Fact
-When I'm not analyzing data, you can find me exploring local cafes ☕ or hiking the beautiful trails around Bangalore! 🏞️
+When I'm not analyzing data,  I'm hanging out with friends ☕ and watching series!🏞️ around Bangalore!

 Thank you for visiting my profile.
 Let's embark on this data journey together! 🎉